 - Use a palm fertilizer labeled “8-2-12-4 Mg” that includes all micronutrients.

 These nutrients are indicated like this on a fertilizer package: 8-2-12-4.
 Each number indicates the amount of each nutrient, always in the same order (nitrogen-phosphorus-potassium plus magnesium).
 So, this fertilizer contains 8% nitrogen, 2% phosphorus, and 12% potassium plus 4% magnesium.

 - One hundred percent of Nitrogen (N), Potassium (K), and Magnesium (Mg) should be in a controlled release form.

 - Use at a rate of 1.5 pounds per 100 square feet of the palm’s canopy.

 - Spread evenly under the canopy, being sure to keep the fertilizer about 4 inches from the trunk to prevent burns and damage.

-Your soil test will let you know if you need to add additional nutrients to the soil and at what amounts.
+Your soil test will let you know if you need additional nutrients and in what amounts.
 Always water any fertilizer products into the soil after applying.

-There’s one important rule of pruning palm fronds – don’t trim anything but completely brown and dead fronds.
-Trimming off green fronds is a good way to weaken any species of palm.
-Even palm fronds with the slightest bit of color are still giving nourishment to the entire tree.
+There’s one crucial rule of pruning palm fronds – don’t trim anything but completely brown and dead fronds.
+Trimming off green fronds is an excellent way to weaken any palm species.
+Even palm fronds with the slightest bit of color are still nourishing the entire tree.

-Palm fronds go through a natural lifecycle of slowly browning, which eventually leads to completely dead fronds.
+Palm fronds go through a natural lifecycle of slowly browning, eventually leading to completely dead fronds.
 Depending on the palm species, this process can take several months.
 Only then should you prune off the frond.
 Additionally, some palm species are self-cleaning and drop their dead fronds.

-The steps to protecting your potted palms and those in the landscape before a cold snap are relatively basic.
+The steps to protecting your outdoor and potted palms before a cold snap are relatively basic.